winscripter/dotObfs/README.md

 # dotObfs
 dotObfs is a library that can help you obfuscate up to 3 programming languages with .NET.

+*Warning: **The library has an MIT license, found in the file LICENSE.
+This means you're allowed to copy the source code, as long as you include the license for dotObfs.
+Also, please keep in mind that if you corrupt the source code/library, resulting in unintended results, we're NOT RESPONSIBLE FOR ANY DEBUGGING OR FIXES!***

 In most cases, you really don't need to obfuscate .NET.
 Not a lot of developers do so.
 Obfuscating languages like JavaScript makes sense, since anyone can see the source with their browser.
 Most .NET developers make their projects open-source.